bentoml/BentoML/docs/source/frameworks/transformers.rst

 .. tip::

-    Saving and getting pre-trained instances with ``bentoml.transformers.save_model`` and ``bentoml.transformers.get`` are supported starting release ``v1.0.17``.
+    Saving and loading pre-trained instances with the ``bentoml.transformers`` APIs are supported starting release ``v1.0.17``.

 Saving Pre-Trained Models and Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pre-trained models can be saved either as a pipeline or as a standalone model.
 Other pre-trained instances from Transformers,
-such as tokenizers, preprocessors, and feature extractors, can also be saved as standalone models.
-The ``bentoml.transformers.save_model`` API
+such as tokenizers, preprocessors, and feature extractors, can also be saved as standalone models using the ``bentoml.transformers.save_model`` API.
-supports saving other pre-trained instances from Transformers, including tokenizers, preprocessors, and feature extractors.

 .. code-block:: python
     :caption: `train.py`